← ServerPilot Docs

 - Use current plugins.

-Make sure a plugin has been recently updated and check its changeling
+Make sure a plugin has been recently updated and check its changelog

 to see how often it is patched with security updates.